sutd-robotics/ros-tutorials/ROS/full_tutorial/02 ROS - Nodes and Parameters.md

 Author: methylDragon
 Fairly comprehensive ROS crash course!
-I'll be adapting it from the ROS Tutorials:http://wiki.ros.org/ROS/Tutorials
+I'll be adapting it from the ROS Tutorials: http://wiki.ros.org/ROS/Tutorials
 and ETHz http://www.rsl.ethz.ch/education-students/lectures/ros.html

 ------

 ## Pre-Requisites

-- A system with Ubuntu 16.04 installed (no other versions!)
+- A system with Ubuntu and ROS installed
 - Linux
 - Python 3 and/or C++